klahrich/chiefhustler/content/posts/nuran-painful-lesson.md

 ### Conclusion

-Based on this and the current share price of ~$1.40, I think there is not much margin of safety.
+Based on this and the current share price of ~$1.40, there is not much margin of safety.
 It remains a speculative bet in my opinion.

 However, we're not paying much for optionality, which could be fairly big.
 I haven't touched on LATAM, but it could be a potential expansion opportunity down the road.
-I just think it's way too soon to think about that.
+I just think it's too soon to think about that.

 All in all, the thesis relies heavily on the company's ability to secure additional contracts with other MNOs and in other countries.
 Achieving such milestones would significantly derisk this bet.
 It is also possible that some of my assumptions were too conservative (in particular the revenue per site).

 I will hold for now.

-Had I done this analysis before, I would have avoided a tremendous amount of pain.
+Had I done this analysis before, I would not have jumped in as quickly as I did, and I'd have avoided a tremendous amount of pain.
 No better teacher than pain, though.

 Lesson learned.